Review of MSR Lightning Snowshoes and some things to consider when buying snowshoes.

 MSR Lightning Snowshoe

 We decided on the MSR Women’s Lightning Axis 22 and the MSR Lightning Axis 25.
-While this exact model is no longer available, the comparable models are:
+While these exact models are no longer available the Lightning Explore is the comparable model.

 Why we chose the MSR Lightnings